camila-dangelo-tempesta/Statistic/README.md

 ***
 Made By **Camila D'Angelo**

-- 🔭 I’m currently working on DS community
+- 🔭 I’m currently working on DS community and Data Science Academy
 - 🌱 I’m currently learning Data Science
 - 📫 How to reach me:
 [LinkeldIn](https://www.linkedin.com/in/camiladangelotempesta/)